 The principle curriculum aims are:

 - to make learning an enjoyable and meaningful activity which promotes and creates opportunities for independent learning, challenge and high expectations

-- to help each child use language effectively by teaching literacy and skills of spoken language & listening through a wide and practical range of experiences in line with national developments
+- to help each child use language effectively by teaching literacy and spoken language skills and listening through a wide and practical range of experiences in line with national developments

-- to develop an understanding of, and a confidence in handling mathematical operations in line with national developments
+- to develop an understanding of, and a confidence in, handling mathematical challenges in line with national developments

 - to enable children to observe themselves and their environment in a scientific manner and to help them realise and enjoy their potential for design and technology

-- to provide an atmosphere in which spiritual understanding will grow and to develop a caring attitude towards all races, cultures and ways of life
+- to provide an atmosphere in which spiritual understanding will grow and so develop a caring attitude towards all races, cultures and ways of life

 - to provide opportunity for all round physical development